bowman2001/perplexdoc/content/blog/codelayout/index.md

 : Enables or disables line numbers.
 They are disabled by default [for this project](/doc/appendix/config/markup#38) --- enable them with `linenos=true`.

 `hl_lines`
-: Especially highlights some code lines.
+: highlights some code lines.
 The lines must be given as a set of numbers or ranges enclosed in square brackets.
 Every range has to be surrounded additionally by quotes: `hl_lines=[2,"5-7"]`.

 `linenostart`
 : Lets the line numbers begin with a given number, like `linenostart=23`